 Short-term disability (STD) coverage will pay you a percentage of your wages/salary for a short period of time.
 While the duration of short-term disability benefits will depend on your policy, these benefits are usually paid for a period ranging from 9 to 52 weeks.
 By contrast, long-term disability insurance coverage provides income replacement once an individual’s waiting period under the policy has been exhausted.
-LTD benefits are paid for a fixed period of time like 2 or 5 years or until a certain age like 65 as long as you meet the definition of disability under your policy.
+Long-term disability (LTD) insurance benefits are paid for a fixed period of time or until a certain age usually 65 as long as you meet the definition of disability under your policy.
 Insurance plans that provide a combination of STD and LTD coverage can help avoid potential gaps where your income stream is interrupted.

 Long-Term Disability Benefits: The Details

 After your waiting period has elapsed, your LTD payments will commence.
 The amount of the payment varies depending on the policy but will usually be a percentage of your wages/salary prior to injury or illness, such as sixty percent of your income.
-If you were paid $4,500 per month prior to injury, your monthly benefit would be $2,700 per month.
+If you were paid $4,500 per month prior to injury, your monthly benefit would be $2,700 per month, in this example.

 You can reach Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].